 The Roku Smart Soundbar comes with a small, simple remote that lets you control almost all of the bar's features.
 It also has a built-in microphone, so you can control some of the bar's settings using your voice.
 However, unlike the Roku Streambar Pro, you can't connect headphones to the remote itself for private listening—you have to do that through the Roku app instead.

 The Roku app acts as the remote and allows you to control all of the Roku Smart Soundbar's settings.
 You can control the bar's sound enhancement features from the comfort of your couch.
 Also, the Roku channels, which include apps like Spotify and Hulu, are available.
 There's even an extra feature called Private Listening mode that lets you listen to your TV from the headphones connected to your phone or tablet.

 The Roku Smart Soundbar supports HDMI CEC, so you can control some of its features using your TV remote.
 While the bar goes into standby mode when you push the power button, we're unable to confirm if it enters standby mode on its own.

 The Roku Smart Soundbar is a 2019 entry-level 2.0 setup.
 It can play surround content, and it has some sound enhancement features.
 You can use the bar to access Roku's media streamer, which puts all of your streaming services such as Netflix, Disney+, and Hulu in one place.
 There's also a mic built-in to the remote, so you can use voice assistants to control the bar.
 It doesn't come with a subwoofer or rear speakers, though you can purchase these separately.

 The Roku Smart Soundbar is a better 2.0 soundbar than the Roku Streambar.
-These two soundbars have the same physical inputs as well as sound enhancement features, and they support the same wireless playback options.
+These two soundbars have the same physical inputs as well as sound enhancement features.
 However, the Smart Soundbar has a significantly better-balanced sound profile and its surround performance is much better, too.
 It can also get louder, although with more compression artifacts than the Streambar.
 That said, the Streambar has a better center channel performance.